Tom-Has/Odoo/README.md

-This project summarizes methods for various operations around the ERP system Odoo
+This repository gathers methods for various operations around the ERP system Odoo